tkterris/rhdg-ocp-demo/README.md

 `unauthorized.user` and `unauthorized.password`.

 Cache nodes can be stopped, started, and scaled by changing the `replicas` parameter of the Data Grid operator or upgrading the Helm release with a new `deploy.replicas` parameter.
-The RHDG admin console can be accessed via an exposed NodePort service at <http://api.crc.testing:31222>
+The RHDG admin console can be accessed via an exposed Route at <https://infinispan.rhdg-ocp-demo.apps-crc.testing>
 (if using CRC), with the username `authorized` and password `Authorized-password!` (the same credentials used by the client application to connect to RHDG).